A Two-Step Distribution System State Estimator with Grid Constraints and Mixed Measurements: Introduction

 \section{Introduction}

-The operation of power networks requires accurate monitoring of its state: bus voltages, line currents, consumption and generation.
+The operation of a power network requires accurate monitoring of its state: bus voltages, line currents, consumption, and generation.
 This is specially relevant in transmission networks where volatile and distributed generation and consumption cause bidirectional power flow and voltage drops.
-Normally, State Estimation (SE) consists in estimating the bus voltage phasors and then computing the currents and loads using the power flow equations derived from the structure of the network, represented by the admittance matrix.
-SE is typically performed by taking several measurements and solving a weighted least squares problem using an iterative approach like Newton-Raphson \cite{abur2004power, huang2012state, monticelli2000electric, hayes2014state}.
+Normally, State Estimation (SE) consists in estimating the bus voltage phasors using the power flow equations derived from the structure of the network, represented by the admittance matrix.
+SE is typically performed by taking several measurements and solving a weighted least-squares problem using an iterative approach like Newton-Raphson \cite{abur2004power, huang2012state, monticelli2000electric, hayes2014state, holten1988comparison}.

-However, SE has not yet been studied and implemented deeply in distribution networks, since they used to have a simple radial structure with a single source bus connected to the grid and injecting power, being the point of common coupling (PCC).
-Nowadays, this is changing, since the increasing number of sources of distributed generation like PV-panels, electrical vehicles, etc. inject power in the network, causing bidirectional power flow.
+Typically distribution networks used to have a simple radial structure with a single source bus, the point of common coupling (PCC), connected to the grid and injecting power, and therefore SE was not as necessary as in transmission networks.
+This is changing given the increasing number of sources of distributed generation like PV-panels, electrical vehicles, batteries, etc. injecting power into the network and causing bidirectional power flow.
 Consequently, SE becomes necessary in distribution networks.
-One of the major difficulties for its implementation lies in the structural difference between transmission and distribution networks: in the latter, unbalanced loads and lower $X/R$ ratios cause coupled phases.
-Therefore, the power flow equations need to be solved for the 3 phases simultaneously, and fast methods like fast decoupled power flow \cite{stott1974fast} cannot be used.
-Another limitation is the lack of sufficient real-time measurement units in distribution networks: despite Phasor Measurement Units (PMU) and smart meters are being introduced, their high cost prevent installing the required number of sensors to make the system fully observable.
-Some methods have been proposed to perform SE by exploiting the network structure and nature of the measurements, such as branch-current-based SE \cite{baran1994state, kelley1995branch, lin2001highly}.
-Other methods use the few measurements available to improve the SE accuracy of previous methods based on load assumptions only \cite{schenato2014bayesian, zhou2006alternative,hu2011belief}.
-Yet, most of this work is limited to transmission networks, small-scale distribution networks, or single-phase networks.
-Some recent work extends it more general networks, but assumes measurement availability at every bus \cite{bolognani2014state}.
+One of the major difficulties for its implementation lies in the structural difference between transmission and distribution networks: in the latter, there are coupled phases, unbalanced loads, and lower $X/R$ ratios.
+Therefore, the power flow equations need to be solved for the 3 phases simultaneously, and approximations like the fast decoupled power flow \cite{stott1974fast,garcia1979fast} cannot be used.
+Another limitation is the lack of sufficient real-time measurement units in distribution networks: although Phasor Measurement Units (PMUs) and smart meters are being deployed, their high cost \cite{madani2011pmu} prevents installing the required number of sensors to make the system fully observable.